sysaulab/libseedy/FUSE/README.md

 ![Info window displaying information about a file with a size set to 0x7FFFFFFFFFFFFFFF](img/Quality.png)

 Of course piping a file into a statistical test suite like PractRand yields good results.
 The underlying algorithms have been tested previously.

-## Known Bugs

-- State is not conserved across mounts.

 ## Applications